Our top jobs and advice for the month:

 5. Help prevent Christmas plants such as azaleas, Christmas cacti, and indoor cyclamen going over by keeping them cool at 13-15C (55-59F).
 In particular, forced bulbs such as daffodils, amaryllis and hyacinths require lower temperatures.
 We have lots of Christmas plants, bulbs and gift plants in store now.

 6. Orchids such as Phalaenopsis and poinsettias (Euphorbia pulcherrima) require a minimum temperature of 16-19C (60-66F), but do not position them close to radiators, open fires or draughts.
-We have lovely poinsettias in store for only £2.99, plus orchids from only £9.99, and house plants in gift pots - a perfect present.
+We have lovely poinsettias in store, plus orchids too, and house plants in gift pots - a perfect present.

 7. Drain and insulate outside plumbing.
 Store watering attachments indoors or make sure they are drained.
 We have a range of covers and insulators in store.
-Use a drain cover and gutter brush/guard to prevent clogging up.
+Use a gutter brush to prevent gutters clogging up.

 8. Tidy up sheds and clean pots and trays making them ready for the next season.

-9. Clear debris - this is vital to prevent slugs and snails from setting up home in those lovely warm and damp conditions!
+10. Clear debris - this is vital to prevent slugs and snails from setting up home in damp conditions!
+Leave some cover for wildlife though.

 13. Grab a pond heater if you have a pond to prevent ice forming, as cracking the ice could kill fish, and you have to leave an air hole free for toxic fumes to escape.